 Promotion to Associate Professor: Faculty will be required to be evaluated for promotion and/or tenure no later than the sixth year of service as an Assistant Professor at UNA.
 Faculty employment contracts may, upon approval by the dean and the Provost and Executive Vice President for Academic Affairs, include credit for up to three years of service at the assistant professor level or higher at other institutions toward the six years of service.
 The credit given must be determined at the time of hiring and included in the employment letter.
-The relevant documentation of years of probationary service will be maintained by the Office of the Provost and Executive Vice President for Academic Affairs and may be used in lieu of offer letters written prior to the 2017-18 academic year that do not include this information.
+The relevant documentation of years of probationary service will be maintained by the Office of the Provost and Executive Vice President for Academic year that do not include this information.
 An Assistant Professor must serve a minimum of two years at UNA prior to the review of the promotion and/or tenure application in the third academic year of employment at UNA.